Here’s all about the shelf life and storage of almond butter. Learn how long almond butter lasts and when it goes bad.

 You decided to give almond butter a try, but after a couple of uses, you went back to your favorite PB.
-Now you’re ready to get back on the horse and polish off that half-open jar, but you’re not sure if it’s still okay to eat.
+Now you’re ready to finish that half-open jar, but you’re not sure if it’s still okay to eat.
 Does almond butter go bad?

 |Almond butter (opened)||3 – 5 months||6 – 9 months|

 Please note that the periods above are only estimates, and vary between manufacturers.

 Almond butter lasts quite a while but goes rancid if stored for long enough or in poor conditions.
 So if your old almond butter has started to smell off or has developed a sharp, acrid flavor, it’s bad and you should toss it.

 The oil slowly goes rancid by exposure to air, light, moisture, or bacteria, and warm temperatures speed up that process.
 That’s why it’s essential to store it away from sunlight, in a closed container, and why refrigeration helps almond butter retain peak flavor for longer.

 One more thing to remember is that almond butter separates over time.
 The oil slowly moves to the surface while the dry paste stays near the bottom.

 That separation is perfectly natural and harmless.
 And as long as the bottom isn’t completely dry, you can fix the texture by giving it a good stir or using a hand blender.